Generalized reduction and pure spinors

 \begin{dfn}\cite{bursztyn_radko} {\em Let $M_1, M_2$ be manifolds and $H_i \in\Omega^3(M_i), \,i=1,2,$ be closed 3-forms.
 Let $L_i \in (\T M_i, \Cour{\cdot, \cdot}_{H_i}), i=1,2,$ be Dirac structures.
 A map $f: (M_1, H_1,L_1) \Arrow (M_2, H_2, L_2)$ is said to be \textit{forward Dirac map} if , for $x\in M_1$,

 We further assume that $f^*H_2= H_1$. } \end{dfn}

-Given $L \subset E$ an invariant Dirac structure, we choose a $(\mathcal{A}, \chi, N)$-admissible splitting $\nabla$ with curvature $H\in \Omega^3(M)$.
+Given $L \subset E$ an invariant Dirac structure, we choose an invariant splitting $\nabla$ for which $\chi_{\nabla}$ is purely tangent on $N$ and let $H\in \Omega^3(M)$ be its curvature.
 If $\mathfrak{B}j(L_x)$ is smooth as a vector bundle, it defines a Dirac structure with respect to the $j^*H$-twisted Courant (see \cite{courant}).
 It is called the \textit{restriction of $L$ to $N$}.
 In this case, Proposition \ref{L_char} says that

 is forward Dirac, where $H_{red} \in \Omega^3(M_{red})$ is the curvature of $\nabla_{red}$ and $\Phi_{\nabla_{red}} : E_{red} \Arrow \T M_{red}$ is the identification \eqref{fi_nabla}.